Skip to content

 I opened the talk by introducing myself and where I work — La Sentinelle Ltd, publisher of l'express, 5-Plus, Business Magazine, Turf Magazine, and a few other Mauritian titles.
 And I was up front about one thing: this is a personal hobby project.
 Nights and weekends, no La Sentinelle mandate.
 If it grows into something the company or other regional publishers want to adopt one day, brilliant.
 For now it's just me, a laptop, and a stubborn belief that queryable newspaper archives are worth building.

-Why AI chatbots don't read old newspapers
+Why old newspapers are hard

-Anatomy of a newspaper alt=
+Anatomy of a 1955 newspaper

 L'Allemagne LE TRAITÉ DANS UNE INTERVIEW Gérard Dupriez AUJOURD'HUI / a fait hier D'ÉTAT EXCLUSIVE BAO DAI parricide SEIZE PAGES.